 Interchain Token Service Executable

 You can use the Axelar Interchain Token Service (ITS) to create a new Interchain Token or integrate an existing ERC-20 token to ITS to give your token bridging functionality.
+ITS also allows you to send custom messages when making a cross-chain transfer for an ITS token, enabling you to execute specific logic on the destination chain.

 /**

-* @param destinationChain The destination chain to send the tokens to.
+* @param destinationChain The destination chain.

 */

-function callContractWithInterchainToken(
+function interchainTransfer(

 bytes32 tokenId,